 Did you hear that?

 What causes a car to make a rattling noise when accelerating?
-The most likely culprits include the following:
+The most common culprits include the following:

 - Broken Heat Shield